-The Pisa/IIT SoftHand is simple, robust and effective hand designed for grasping and soft manipulation
+The Pisa/IIT SoftHand is a simple, robust and effective hand designed for grasping and soft manipulation

 Simple because only one motor actuates the whole hand;

-Robust because suitable joint design allows perfect recoversing after large deformations and even disarticulation;
+Robust because innovative, biomorphic joint design allows perfect recoversing after large deformations and even disarticulation;

 Effective thanks to the soft-synergy idea applied to 19 degrees of freedom